-Cost: Tickets are $42 for Balcony seating, $50 for coach seating and $72 for First Class seating (children under 1 are free).
-NEW this year!
-We have a Deluxe Seating option.
-Benefits are the First Class Waiting Room, Engineer’s Hat and Train Whistle for children, and priority boarding.
-Price for Deluxe is $62.00 per ticket.
+Cost: Tickets are $42 for Balcony seating, $50 for coach seating, $62 for Deluxe seating, and $72 for First Class seating (children under 1 are free).

 First Class seating includes a separate First Class Waiting Room so you do not have to wait outside in the cold.
 The conductor will personally come and lead you from your waiting room in the Museum’s Panhandle Theater to the train as you will be first to board the train.
 During your wait to board, children will be able to watch Christmas movies.
 Each first class child 1-12 will receive an engineer’s hat, wooden train whistle and another special treat on board the train.
 Private compartments (seats up to 5-6) are $450.

-Tickets go on sale for museum members in MAY and for the public in JUNE.
+Tickets are on sale for museum members starting in MAY and for the public in JUNE.
 Tickets are sold by phone only Tuesday – Sunday; 740-922-6776.

 Christmas Train Experiences in Columbus

 These inexpensive, local options are a great experience for children who may be too young to enjoy a longer train ride.

 Letters to Santa at Ohio Railway Museum: Worthington, Ohio